flyteorg/flyte/rsts/howto/authentication/index.rst

 Apply Configurations
 --------------------

-It's possible to direct flyte admin to use an external authorization server, however.
+It is possible to direct flyte admin to use an external authorization server.
 To do so, edit the same config map once more and follow these changes:

 .. code-block:: yaml

   auth:
-    # 1. Update with the public facing url of flyte admin (e.g. https://flyte.mycompany.io/)
+    # 1. Update with the public facing URL of flyte admin (e.g. https://flyte.mycompany.io/)
     httpPublicUri: http://localhost:8088/
     appAuth:
       # 1. Choose External if you will use an external Authorization Server (e.g. a Custom Authorization server in Okta)